LukasWoelfinger/LukasWoelfinger/README.md

 - 👋 Hi, I’m @LukasWoelfinger
-- 👀 I’m interested in DevOps methodology, training DevOps to all interested and cool projects
+- 👀 I’m interested in DevOps methodology, training DevOps to all interested in cool projects
 - 🌱 I’m currently learning for MS certifications ...
 You can never have to much of them!
 - 📬 You can reach me via [LinkedIn](https://www.linkedin.com/in/lukaswoelfinger/)